Roemer/go-test-guide/README.md

 ### Commands
 * `report-management` (`rm`): Manage reports
   * `upload-report`: Upload a new report
+  * `delete-report`: Delete the report with the given report ID
   * `add-artifact`: Add a new artifact

 ### Examples